 Compiling the production version in Elixir is now easy.
 Version 1.9 of the language added Releases as part of the language core.
 For releasing to server, there are many different options - you can either do it yourself by copying release and starting it remotely, Docker, heroku buildpacks, or through a dedicated library like edeliver.

 Learn more about libraries in Elixir.

 The Elixir development process is fairly straightforward.
-Install the programming language and database, use your favourite editor, bootstrap your app and configure production release.
+Install the programming language and database, use your favorite editor, bootstrap your app and configure the production release.